 PhD, New York University, 2012

 Onnie Rogers is a developmental psychologist whose research curiosities converge at the intersection of psychology, human development, and education.
 She is interested in social and educational inequities and the mechanisms through which macro-level disparities are both perpetuated and disrupted at the micro-level of identities and relationships.
-Her research investigates identity development among racially diverse children and adolescents in urban contexts.
-She asks how our social groups—and the cultural stereotypes that accompany them—shape how we see ourselves and interact with others.
+Rogers directs the Development of Identities in Cultural Environments (DICE) research lab, where they conduct research on identity development among racial and gender diverse children and adolescents in sociocultural and educational contexts.
+She asks how our social groups—and the cultural ideologies and stereotypes that accompany them—shape how we see ourselves and interact with others.

 Rogers is a member of the Society for Research on Child Development, Society for Research on Adolescence, and American Educational Research Association.
 She was a National Science Foundation (NSF) postdoctoral fellow and has received postdoctoral fellowships from the Spencer Foundation/National Academy of Education and the Ford Foundation.
 She has received research fellowships and grants from groups including The Alliance for Research in Chicagoland Communities (ARCC) and the Northwestern University Women's Center.
 Her research has been published in scholarly journals, including Child Development, Journal of Adolescent Research, and Cultural Diversity and Ethnic Minority Psychology, in addition to invited edited volumes about child development and identity.
 She is an associate editor for the Journal of Adolescent Research.